…and have no part in the unfruitful deeds of darkness, but rather even expose them.

 Does our law judge a man, unless it first hears from him personally and knows what he does?
 John 7:51

-At this meeting, Ryan presented “evidence” to show that I was guilty of slander, division, and false teaching.
+At the church discipline meeting, Ryan presented “evidence” to show that I was guilty of slander, division, and false teaching.
 I have embedded the PDF of this evidence at the beginning of my response document so you can examine it for yourself.

 The meeting was firmly controlled by the men prosecuting me, and no allowance was given in the agenda for me to defend myself or to present my side of the story.
+(I was given a chance to ask questions at the end; with the meeting already running deep into lunch and everyone completely exhausted, this was a shrewd strategy to say they gave me a chance to speak, while effectively preventing it.)
 Attempts to discuss the evidence as it was presented were immediately shut down.
 The congregation was apparently expected to see the deluge of carefully-massaged quotes, be overwhelmed by it, and then vote me out immediately.
 Most of them saw nothing amiss with this.
 However, some people in the church who know me and were concerned about the situation raised repeated objections to the obvious railroad, and pushed for time to examine the evidence.
 The elders were therefore compelled—with clear reluctance—to defer voting to a second meeting.

 Since they could not prevent me from talking to people in the meantime, they grudgingly granted a motion that I be allowed to send a written defense by email—but only to congregants who wanted to hear it.
 Again, no objection was raised by the congregation to people voting without hearing both sides of the story; this in itself will tell you much about the biblical literacy, the Berean spirit, and even the basic moral intuitions of members at this church.